 The UK government has confirmed that universities can continue to act as the immigration sponsor for a student who is studying remotely.
 This concession to the immigration rules will apply until 6 April 2022.
 This is a continuation of a Covid-19 concession to the immigration rules which allowed students to study remotely while holding a CAS or student visa during the last academic year.
 Different restrictions apply to students arriving from overseas (known as the ‘traffic light system’) depending on level of risk.

-Students will need to comply with the following measures, depending on which country they have departed from/travelled through in the preceding 10 days:
+From 4 October students will need to comply with the following measures, depending on which country they have departed from/travelled through in the preceding 10 days and depending on their vaccination status.

 Students should refer to the latest information on country risk levels before travelling.
 Before arriving in the UK, all students should: